-Physiology Seminar I and II (PHOL 498 C and D; 1 credit hour each, a total of 2 credit hours required):
+Physiology Seminar I and II (PHOL 499; 1 credit hour each, a total of 2 credit hours required):

-- All MS in Medical Physiology students must register for Physiology Seminar PHOL 498C fall semester and PHOL 498D spring semesters of their first year in the program. - 2.
+- 1. All MS in Medical Physiology students must register for Physiology Seminar PHOL 499 in both the fall and spring semesters of their first year in the program. - 2.
 Students are required to attend at least 75% of the weekly seminars sponsored by the Department of Physiology and Biophysics on Mondays from 4:00 PM 5:00 PM and any other special seminars sponsored by the department (a sign-in sheet is provided just outside the auditorium).
-Students are expected to attend all of the Ph.D. dissertation seminars presented by Ph.D. candidates in the Department of Physiology and Biophysics.

-- 3. Two papers that will be distributed to all students via Canvas the week before the seminar. - a.
+Students are expected to attend all of the Ph.D. dissertation seminars presented by Ph.D. candidates in the Department of Physiology and Biophysics. - 3.
+Two papers that will be distributed to all students via Blackboard the week before the seminar. - a.
 One paper will be a review of the topic to be covered by the seminar. - b.
 The second paper will be a recent research paper published by the lab of the seminar speaker. - c.
-Students will take a computer-based quiz in Canvas over the content of these papers and the seminar presentation. - 4.
-The final grade in this course is determined by attendance in class and performance on the quizzes - a.
-A=100%-85%, B=84%-70%, and C<70%.
+Students will take a 5-question quiz in Blackboard over the content of these papers by the beginning of the seminar. - d.
+Students are expected to read the papers before the seminar and be prepared to ask questions of the speaker during the seminar. - 4.
+This is a pass/fail course.
+To pass the course, the students must: - a.
+Attend at least 75% of the seminars sponsored by the department - b.
+Pass 75% of the seminar quizzes posted in Blackboard (answering at least 4 of the 5 questions correctly).

-Electives (total of 10 credit hours):
+Electives (total of 12 credit hours):

-- 1. The required core physiology courses in the Department of Physiology and Biophysics total 20 credit hours.
+- 1. The required courses in the Department of Physiology and Biophysics total 18 credit hours.
 A total of 30 credit hours are required for the MS degree. - 2.
-The remaining 10 credit hours can be obtained by taking any graduate level courses offered at the university at the 400 or higher level either inside or outside the Department of Physiology and Biophysics. - 3.
+The remaining 12 credit hours can be obtained by taking any graduate level courses offered at the university at the 400 or higher level either inside or outside the Department of Physiology and Biophysics. - 3.
 Students may only register for elective courses AFTER consultation with their Academic Advisor.